-The Geography Department aims to provide an exciting and stimulating mix of Human and Physical Geography at all stages of the curriculum.
-As part of this we aim to foster a nurturing, engaging and progressive learning environment, where each student is challenged and supported so that they achieve their maximum potential.
+In Geography we aim to provide an exciting and stimulating mix of human and physical Geography at all stages of the curriculum.
+As part of this, we foster a nurturing, and engaging learning environment, where each student is challenged and supported so that they achieve their maximum potential.

-Our Year nine and Year ten GCSE cohorts follow the AQA GCSE specification.
+Our Year 9-11 GCSE students follow the AQA GCSE specification.

 This course offers a contemporary and engaging blend of human and physical content, whilst developing geographical skills and critical analysis throughout.